 Data is collected from a range of sources, including local authority new build form returns, National House Building Council (NHBC) data, approved inspector data returns, Scottish Government Affordable Housing Supply Programme, and District Council Building Control in Northern Ireland.

-Housing starts in the UK increased in the second quarter of 2024, with 31,660 starts recorded in the latest provisional data from ONS.
-This was up by 6.4% on the number of dwellings started in the previous quarter.
+Housing starts in the UK increased in the third quarter of 2024, with 37,030 starts recorded in the latest provisional data from ONS.
+This was up by 10.9% on the number of dwellings started in the previous quarter.
+This figure is 28.8% up on the same quarter in 2023.

 All dwellings starts